 Album: Good Girl Gone Bad

 Her sole ballad to top Billboard’s Hot 100.
 Such a beautiful song.
-That being said, the Seamus Haji dance remix of “Take A Bow” kills.
-That version had me party rockin’ that entire summer.
+That being said, the Seamus Haji dance remix of “Take A Bow” slays.
+That version is still one of my favorite dance remixes.

 Album: Good Girl Gone Bad